OpenGOAL-Mods/OG-Patched/README.md

   - added check that lurker ambush has been defeated before the cell can be collected
   - added blocking planes to prevent players from skipping the intended path to the cannon area
   - added blocking planes to prevent players from skipping from cannon area directly to scout fly on ledge
+  - added blocking planes to prevent players from getting the zoomer out of the intended area
 - `firecanyon`
   - added check that players have triggered the keira cutscene after getting 20 cells before end of FC cell can be collected
 - `village2`